Generation of Iterated Wreath Products Constructed from Almost Simple Groups: Wreath products of an abelian group by an almost simple group of Lie type

 In Lucchini~\cite[Theorem 4]{Lu97} (see Lemma~\ref{lem:LuStam}\ref{i:Lucchini-AwrG}), a formula is given for $d(A\wr G)$, where $A$ is a finite abelian group and the wreath product is constructed via the regular action of $G$.
 We will use this result to investigate the case when $G$ is an almost simple group of Lie type in this section.
 The formula relies on the maximum of $h_G(M)$ among non-trivial $\Field{p}G$\nbd modules for a fixed prime $p$.
 By Equation~\eqref{eq:h_G} and Lemma~\ref{lem:LuStam}\ref{i:Lucchini-s}, we can use $\delta_G(M)$ to determine this maximum.
 We will devote the first half of this section to $\delta_G(M)$.
 Establishing this, we will then give the formula for $d(A\wr G)$.

 Throughout this section, let $S$ be a simple group of Lie type and $G$ be an almost simple group with socle $S$.
-We denote by $\Out(S)$ the outer automorphism group of $S$, and by $\Outdiag(S)$ the outer diagonal automorphism group of $S$.
+We denote by $\Out(S)$ the outer automorphism group of $S$, by $\Outdiag(S)$ the outer diagonal automorphism group of $S$, by $\Phi_S$ the field automorphisms group of $S$, and by $\Gamma_S$ the graph automorphism group of $S$.

 Consider the normal series

 and refine it to the following chief series: